Event Planning Information

 Digital Flyers (D-Flyers)

-You may submit a digital flyer (d-flyer) for display on the digital monitors by sending an email to the Events & Communications Manager.
+You may submit a digital flyer (d-flyer) for display on the digital monitors by sending an email to the Budget and Events Specialist.
 You can also use a standard PowerPoint slide with a 16:9 ratio.
 If you’re using a design program, the slide should be 1280x720 pixels.
 The final d-flyer should be saved in a JPEG/JPG format.
 Be sure to include your contact information (email address is suitable) on any d-flyer designs.

 Reserved Parking/External Directional Signs